 This is part of a SPACE.com series of articles on the Greatest Moments in Flight, the breakthrough events that paved the way for human spaceflight and its next steps: asteroid mining and bases on the moon and Mars.

 On Jan.
-1, 1914, the St. Petersburg-Tampa Airboat Line became the world's first scheduled passenger airline service, operating between St. Petersburg and Tampa, Fla.
-It was a short-lived endeavor — only four months — but it paved the way for today's daily transcontinental flights.
+1, 1914, the world's first scheduled passenger airline service took off, operating between St. Petersburg and Tampa, Fla.
+The St. Petersburg-Tampa Airboat Line was a short-lived endeavor — only four months — but it paved the way for today's daily transcontinental flights.

 A real commercial airline